adloky/smalls/scandi-wiliams-min.md

 **6...Nf5 7.Nc3**

-Now we get to see one reason for not hurrying with castling: if Black retreats to d8 there's no reason White can't go 8.Qd2 and O-O-O.<addx start="8.Qd2"/>
+Now we get to see one reason for not hurrying with castling: if Black retreats to d8 there's no reason White can't go 8.Qd2 and O-O-O.<addz start="8.Qd2"/>

 **7...Qa5**